 I love Easter.
 My favorite thing about Easter is Easter candy, but I haven't imbibed this year.
 I don't intend to imbibe, either.
 Easter can be great without lots of candy.

 I may have more favorite things than the average person, but Easter is definitely high on my list.
 I love to color eggs.
 I love to make baskets.
 I love to be crafty.
 I love to eat spring food.

 Last year, I wrote quite a few Easter posts:

 I hadn't previously noticed that they were all about food.
 So much for Easter being a religious holiday, huh?

 Back to Easter Eggs.

-My hard boiled eggs are terrible.
+My hard boiled eggs used to be terrible.

 I'm not alone.
 A study conducted by the American Egg Board in February 2010 showed that fewer than 30% of us hard cook our eggs properly.

 I color my eggs nicely, aside from the times when the dye gets spilled all over the place.
 But peeling them is a pain and they all end up in egg salad.